ANALYSIS-Attack on Canadian miner in Burkina Faso threatens gold’s final frontier

 Expatriates generally fly in and out, while local staff still drive but in guarded convoys.
 That has added millions of dollars to security costs for foreign companies, mainly from Canada and Australia, operating in the West African nation where industrial miners are forecast to produce 60 tonnes of gold this year.

-It is an acute dilemma for miners.
+After Wednesday's attack, Semafo said its Boungou mine site remained secured, but it suspended operations there.
+It is a dilemma for miners.

 The region is seen as the gold industry's final frontier, with large untapped reserves.
-Lured by relatively low-cost mining, firms have invested billions over the last decade - but expansion by al Qaeda and Islamic State-linked militants could force them to rethink.
+Lured by relatively low-cost mining, Semafo and others like Barrick, IAMGOLD, Endeavour Mining, and Resolute Mining, have invested billions there over the last decade - but expansion by al Qaeda and Islamic State-linked militants could force them to rethink.

 "But the miners still see West Africa as a whole as quite a good investment."
-Semafo's Toronto-listed shares dropped 10 percent after the attack.
+Semafo's Toronto-listed shares have fallen 17 percent since the attack.
 And major mines just over the borders in northern Ghana and Ivory Coast are now within striking distance of Islamist strongholds, experts warn.

 Eight other companies contacted by Reuters around the Sahel would not give details of their extra security costs.
 West Africa has long been considered a risky prospect where political instability, volatile tax regimes and tricky relations with small-scale miners weigh heavily on boardrooms.